LumpyTales/poco/README.md

     additionalPackageOrClassNames = listOf("com.other.package.Price") // usually only collector classes are generated for classes which exists in the same package as the base class.
-Here we can add additional package names or even full qualified class names generateContext = true // whether to create the collector context or only the poco-classes generatedAnnotation = "jakarta.annotation.Generated" // annotation which should be used to mark classes as generated
+Here we can add additional package names or even full qualified class names generateContext = true // whether to create the collector context or only the poco-classes generatedAnnotation = "jakarta.annotation.Generated" // annotation which should be used to mark classes as generated nullableAnnotation = "jakarta.annotation.Nullable" // annotation which should be used to mark fields etc. as nullable
 ```
 **Note:** In case you don't need the collector context class you can set the flag "generateContext" to false.
 In such cases **you will have zero dependencies to this project** and don't have to add the dependency